+Using Example 5-2 as our starting point, we represent each employee in an emp relational table that has the following structure in Example 5-4.
 Using this relational table, we can construct a dept_view with the department number, name, address and a collection of employees belonging to the department.